 Start/Finish: Yelverton Distance: 9 miles Time: 3h 30min Difficulty: Easy/Moderate

-This is one of the good all rounder walks in Dartmoor.
-Woodland, bluebells, flat bits, hill climbs, views, tor, a precarious river crossing, sheep, ‘wild’ ponies, reservoir, and pretty roads.
+This is one of the good all rounder hikes in Dartmoor.
+Woodland, bluebells, flat bits, rugged terrain, hill climbs, amazing views, tor, a precarious river crossing, sheep, ‘wild’ ponies, reservoir, and pretty roads.

-I have labelled the walk as easy/moderate.
-Whilst there are some hills, they aren’t too taxing.
-In fact, whilst Sheepstor look pretty monstrous from below, it’s surprisingly easy to walk up to.
+I have labelled this walk as easy to moderate, and whilst there are some hills, they aren’t too taxing.
+In fact, although Sheepstor looks pretty monstrous from below, it’s surprisingly easy to walk up to.
 The moderate is more to do with the length of the whole route.
 The walk then takes you partway around the Burrator Reservoir, which I liked so much, that I came back another day to walk all the way around it.

-For more detailed route information, including photos, and a map, read about the Sheepstor walk here.
+For more detailed hiking route information, including photos, and a map, read about the Sheepstor walk here.

 3) Burrator Reservoir – The one with a pretty damn and dog friendly section